UPSC mains English compulsory paper/UPSC mains English compulsory paper syllabus

 (c) Choose the appropriate word to fill in the blank: (1*5 = 5)

 (i) He got a _____ blow from his enemy. (deadly/deathly)

 (d) Make sentences using phrases given: (1*5 = 5)

-If you want to clear the USPC civil services, you must take this paper seriously despite the fact that you only need a minimum of 75 marks out of 300 to pass and qualify.
+If you want to clear the USPC civil services, you must take this paper seriously even though you only need a minimum of 75 marks out of 300 to pass and qualify.
 All your hard work in other subjects will be in vain if you fail to qualify in the UPSC compulsory English paper.
 Read on to know more about the strategy to deal with this paper:

 - Have neat handwriting.